Spring Garden Revival

 Bourne Municipal Ordinances for Weeding Equipment Operation & Commercial Service Standards

-Bourne enforces strict ordinances for weeding equipment operation: permitted hours are 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
-Noise and decibel limits apply, especially in residential areas.
-Commercial operators must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts >$1,000, and maintain insurance (1M minimum, workers’ compensation, environmental impairment).
-MDAR Category 36 pesticide certification is required for chemical applications.
-Safety protocols include traffic control, public notification, and emergency response procedures.
-Environmental compliance covers material handling, vehicle maintenance, and immediate cleanup, coordinated with MassDEP and local bylaws.
+Bourne enforces strict municipal ordinances for weeding equipment operation and commercial service standards.
+Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited.
+Noise and decibel limitations apply, especially in residential areas, and operators must coordinate with municipal noise bylaws and event schedules.
+Commercial licensing requires business registration with the Town Clerk, Home Improvement Contractor registration for contracts >$1,000, and insurance coverage of at least 1M general liability (workers’ compensation is mandatory).
+Pesticide applicators must hold MDAR Category 36 certification.
+Safety protocols include traffic control, equipment maintenance, public notification, and right-of-way permits.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and documentation, all in accordance with MassDEP and local bylaws.

 Bourne Building and Inspection Department